matuzalemmuller/dummy-files-creator/README.md

 Download the latest executable from the [releases page](https://github.com/matuzalemmuller/dummy-files-creator/releases).

-*   The build tagged as `dir` has a directory with multiple files, one being `dummyfilescreator.exe`, and is faster to start.
+*   The build tagged as `windows-dir-x86_64` has a directory with multiple files, one being `dummyfilescreator.exe`, and is faster to start.
-*   The build tagged as `one-file` has a single executable [but it takes longer to start](https://pyinstaller.org/en/stable/operating-mode.html#bundling-to-one-file).
+*   The build tagged as `windows-one-file-x86_64` has a single executable [but it takes longer to start](https://pyinstaller.org/en/stable/operating-mode.html#bundling-to-one-file).

 ### Linux